Ukriyte/URL-Shortener/README.md

 ### Database on frontend

 Every get request to the initial page is rendered by the backend and all the ShortURLs and the data attached with them is send
 This is put in form of a table using html, bootstrap.
-The for.each loop of is created using ejs.
+The for.each loop is created using ejs.

 ### Redirecting of Short URLs to original URL